SoroushGit/Tournament-Runner/README.md

 ```
 After the games are finished, you can see logs (.rcg and .rcl) files compressed to .tar.gz in Logs directory.

+Also you can see Holes and Clashes in the terminal when the games are finished.

 -------------------------------------------

 ### Note: This Repository uses [HoleAnalyzer](https://github.com/RCSS-IR/HoleAnalyzer) for analyzing Holes&Clashes.